Inclusion Matters at the 2014 Philippine Fashion Week

 The Nationwide Organization of Visually-Impaired Empowered Ladies (NOVEL), in collaboration with the Philippine Blind Union Committee on women ventured with ESAC and Runway Productions and agreed to make a representation during the 2014 Philippine Fashion Week mainly for an awareness campaign on social equality, one of the main challenges of the world today.

-Of the 50 Filipino fashion designers which participated in the said event, only Audie Espino and Lyle Ibanez were bold enough to embrace the aforementioned blind beauties as part of their ramp models, the best fashion statement so far which should be replicated in other countries by fashion gurus and experts particularly in developed fashion capitals of New York, London, Milan, Paris, and Tokyo.
+Of the 50 Filipino fashion designers who participated in the said event, only Audie Espino and Lyle Ibanez were bold enough to embrace the aforementioned blind beauties as part of their ramp models, the best fashion statement so far which should be replicated in other countries by fashion gurus and experts particularly in developed fashion capitals of New York, London, Milan, Paris, and Tokyo.

 As mentioned in my previous blogs, fashion and beauty are not only for very young, tall and skinny bodies but it is for everyone regardless of race, creed, age, gender, ability, size, etc. Fashion is about being our best, beautiful, confident self and most of all, it is on how we make of us and “fashion” ourselves!